OpenOmics/brakerMake/README.md

  * Update 'input_dir' to be the path where all assemblies you want to annotate are stored.
 Make sure that all assemblies end in '.fasta'.
  * Update 'results_dir' to the path where all results will be stored.
  * Change 'rna_dir' to the location where bulk RNA sequencing files are stored to be used for transcriptome generation.
+Even when no RNAseq is used this needs to be an existing directory.
  * Change 'rna_list' to the list of IDs for files within the rna_dir.
 Can also include SRA IDs which are not in the rna_dir, these will be downloaded and used for the annotation.
+If no RNAseq is used, leave this section empty.
+ * If you do not wish to use the uniprot protein DB, 'protein_file' needs to be updated to the path to a fasta file of amino acid sequences to use.

 ### Test running the pipeline